“Classical interiors, seductive food and exceptional service are the hallmarks of this grand hotel, which overlooks the famous Papal Palace”

 Breakfast is served either in the garden or in a pretty room overlooking it.
-Tea and coffee are made to order, eggs are available if you’d like one.
-Other than that, you harvest from a big central dining table which is crammed with temptation.
+You harvest from a big central dining table that is crammed with temptation.
 You’ll find poached apricots and figs, delicious pears, a big bowl of fruit salad, perhaps a cake of fromage blanc.
-There are baskets of croissants and pains au chocolat, baguettes you slice yourself, then homemade jams, plates of ham, salami and cheese.
+There are also baskets of croissants, baguettes, homemade jams, and plates of meat and cheese.

-Lunch is served in the dining room.
-It’s the same menu as dinner, with the addition of a 3-course Menu du Marché (not Sundays or bank holidays).
-Alternatively, you can order light snacks in the drawing-room bar, the patio and the garden in summer - club sandwiches, a chicken salad, a plate of charcuterie, a bowl of soup; it’s all organic.
-There’s Afternoon tea, too.
+Lunch is served in the dining room, and you can order light snacks in the drawing-room bar, the patio and the garden (during the summer).
+There’s afternoon tea, too.
 Extremely tempting cakes go out on display on the patio, making all resistance futile.

-The guest table on Tuesdays and Wednesdays is a chance to eat in the original 19th-century kitchen (which is predictably beautiful).
+The guest table is a chance to eat in the original 19th-century kitchen (which is predictably beautiful).
 Your dinner is cooked in front of you on a wood-fired stove, then eaten communally at a big kitchen table.
-There are different wines for each of the 4 courses.

 - Restaurants nearby

-- The Papal Palace stands directly in front of the hotel.
-The Avignon popes lived here from 1307-1377 (the antipopes stayed until 1408), but the palace didn’t rise until Benedict XII took the reins in 1334.
-It’s very old and quite spectacular.
-Entry includes hand-held audio guides
+- Explore the Papal Palace.
+The Avignon popes lived here from 1307-1377 (the antipopes stayed until 1408), but the palace didn’t rise until Benedict XII took the reins in 1334

-- Le Pont d’Avignon fails - in some style - to cross the Rhône.
-You’ll find it to the north of the Papal Palace and you can walk down through the attractive gardens of Rocher des Doms for splendid views of bridge and river below.
-There’s a path down to the bridge on the western flank that briefly gives access to the city’s ramparts
+- See Le Pont d’Avignon, which fails - in some style - to cross the Rhône.
+You can walk down through the attractive gardens of Rocher des Doms for splendid views of the bridge and the river below

-- There are a number of good museums in town, not least Musée du Petit Palais, where you can see an exceptional collection of medieval art.
-If you buy the tourist pass, you pay full price for the first museum and the rest are discounted by 20%-50%
+- There are a number of good museums in town, not least Musée du Petit Palais, where you can see an exceptional collection of medieval art

-- Head to The Luberon (30km east) for beautiful hilltop villages.
-Pierre Cardin puts on opera in a quarry in Lacoste every summer.
-The chateau is his country retreat; previous owners include the Marquis de Sade, who lived here before being carted off to the Bastille
+- Head to The Luberon to explore the beautiful hilltop villages.
+Pierre Cardin puts on opera in a quarry in Lacoste every summer

-- L’Isle-sur-La-Sorgue (15km east) is home to one of Europe’s biggest antiques markets.
-It takes place every Sunday; about 350 stalls that wind through the narrow streets of the old town and spill out across the water
+- L’Isle-sur-La-Sorgue is home to one of Europe’s biggest antiques markets, which takes place every Sunday; browse its 350 stalls that wind through the narrow streets of the old town and spill out across the water

-- The Pont du Gard (10km west), is a magnificent Roman aqueduct.
-It dates to 50AD, is built on three levels and stands 49m high.
-It was built to carry spring water from Uzès to Nîmes and over 50km, its horizontal fall is a mere 17m
+- Marvel at The Pont du Gard, a magnificent Roman aqueduct that dates to 50AD, is built on three levels and stands 49m high

-- Nimes is a hive of Roman architecture.
-Its amphitheatre is the best-preserved in Europe, while the Temple in Place Carrée - the only fully-preserved Roman temple in the world - is free to all.
-Les Jardins de La Fontaine in the northwest of town are also worth a peek
+- See the magnificent Roman architecture in Nimes - it's amphitheatre is the best-preserved in Europe, while the Temple in Place Carrée is the only fully-preserved Roman temple in the world

 Activities on site or nearby include: